 So last night, since I wasn’t practicing medicine but just being present and holding space, I did what I could do, which was pray.

-I prayed for God to wrap his arms of safety around the mom, whom I adore, and the baby who would soon greet the world.
+I prayed for God to wrap his arms of safety around the mom, whom I adore.
+I asked God to bless and protect the baby who would soon greet the world.

-I watched the relaxed nature of the midwives as they supported her.
+I watched the relaxed nature of the midwives as they supported Angela.

 “Trust your body,” they reminded her gently when a contraction felt like too much.